What Are Stock Options and How Do They Work for Employees?

-Tech entrepreneur Shariq Siddiqui loves stock options.
-As a tech employee, he’s reaped financial rewards from stock options offered to him as part of his compensation package.
-As an employer — he’s co-founder and CEO of Seattle-based contactless shopping startup Veeve — stock options help him entice talent to his new company and ensure that they stay on board for a few years.
+Shariq Siddiqui loves stock options.
+As co-founder and CEO of contactless shopping startup Veeve, stock options help him entice talent to his company and ensure they stay for a few years.

-“If you’re going to build the next Google, Facebook or Slack, you have to focus on the best talent,” said Siddiqui.
-He’s not yet in the position to offer hundreds of thousands of dollars in salary to seasoned engineers, but he can offer new Veeve employees the chance to work hard to make Veeve a success, then cash in on that success.
+He’s not yet able to offer hundreds of thousands of dollars in salary to seasoned engineers, but he can offer new Veeve employees the chance to work hard to make Veeve a success, then cash in on that success.
 “Equity is the currency you use to negotiate,” he said.
 “It’s a competitive equity structure so the people working for you are completely vested and have the same goals as you do.”

 A Stock Options Glossary